IkerOwO/IkerFetch/README.md

 It can tell you:

-The CPU that you have
+The CPU and the GPU that you have

+How much space you have left

 The memory that you are using and how much it is left